Woman gesticulating at world map chart in conference room

 Human beings love the comfort of familiarity.
 The same goes for how we like our digital experiences.

-Organizations are spreading their digital presence farther afield these days, too, especially as the number of digital media proliferate.
+This can be especially taxing given that organizations are spreading their digital presence farther afield these days.
 Ensuring that brand consistency, compliance, messaging, and customer experience stay unified requires marketing strategies that can handle a brand’s reach, which is where distributed marketing comes into play.

 In this article, we’ll look at what distributed marketing is, who uses it, and how automation plays a pivotal role in a successful distributed marketing strategy.